kenho811/home_data_centre_public_mirror/README.rst

    :alt: Data Dashboards

-For view trends and high-level summary, Apache Superset is an indepensible business intelligence tool.
-Using Apache Superset, I have built some trend indicators like the shareholding of the HKEX Ccass participants of each stock, price and volume movement, data quality dashboards of data ingestion and transformation, stock pickers with different metrics (e.g. P/E ratios, liquidity ratios etc. etc.)
+For viewing trends and high-level summaries, Apache Superset is an indispensable business intelligence tool.
+Using Apache Superset, I have built several trend indicators, including the shareholding of HKEX CCASS participants for each stock, price and volume movements, data quality dashboards for data ingestion and transformation, and stock pickers with various metrics (e.g., P/E ratios, liquidity ratios, etc.).

 .. figure:: pics/Data_Platform_Architecture-ETL_Data_Distribution_Email.drawio.svg